Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.2-migration.md

 ## Hardened cookie secrets

-In Linkurious v4.2, cookie secrets must be at least 32 character longs.
+In Linkurious v4.2, cookie secrets must be at least 64 character longs.

 ***Impacted clients:***

-Clients using a cookie secret shorter than 32 characters.
+Clients using a cookie secret shorter than 64 characters.

 ***Benefits:***

-Cookie secrets shorter than 32 characters are unsecure, enforcing longer secrets improves the security of the application.
+Cookie secrets shorter than 64 characters are unsecure, enforcing longer secrets improves the security of the application.

 ***Impacts:***

-If your configuration contains a `server.cookieSecret` value that is shorter than 32 characters, you must replace it with a longer value.
+If your configuration contains a `server.cookieSecret` value that is shorter than 64 characters, you must replace it with a longer value.
+Otherwise, it is going to be replaced automatically by a secure value upon the next Linkurious restart.

 ## Security updates